peteamiri/Tutorials/Programming_Languages/Python/readme.md

 Key features of Python include:

-1. **Readable and expressive syntax**: Python's syntax is designed to be clear and readable, resembling natural language, which makes it accessible to beginners and enjoyable for experienced programmers.
+1. **Readable and expressive syntax**: Python has syntax is designed to be clear and readable, resembling natural language, which makes it accessible to beginners and enjoyable for experienced programmers.

 2. **Interpreted**: Python code is executed line by line by an interpreter, which means there is no need for compilation before running the code.
 This facilitates rapid development and experimentation.